 Vietnamese Square Sticky Rice Cake before being boiled – Photo by Scooter Saigon Tour

-Banh Chung has enjoyed a central place in Vietnamese culture — at the family table and on the ancestor worship altar.
+Banh Chung has enjoyed a central place in Vietnamese culture — on the family dining table and on the ancestor worship altar.
 Since it’s considered taboo to work or cook during the first three days of Tet.
 For the Vietnamese, making this cake is the ideal way to express gratitude to their ancestors and homeland.
 These cakes are usually made before the festivities begin.
 Serve this dish at room temperature with a side of salt and pepper or reheat slightly in the microwave and serve as part of a meal.

 The origin of Banh Chung can be traced to Hong Bang Dynasty – when the 6th Hung Emperor ruled the land.
 Hung Emperor wanted to find the one to inherit his position and sit on the throne.
 He held a cooking contest for his 21 sons, and who could fully satisfy his taste would be the new king.